umutisik/mathvas/README.md

 ![How it works](static/img/examples.png)

 ## Contributing
-This web applcation uses the Yesod Framework and is deployed using Keras.
+This web applcation uses the Yesod Framework and is deployed using Keter.
 Please get in touch if you need any help getting started.